October 9, 2014

 1. Ask yourself what it is that you’d like to accomplish.

 You said you’d like to do something out of the norm that also allows your group to give back to the community.
 Did you know that Corporate Social Responsibility (CSR) is actually quite trendy now?
 Recent studies have actually shown that companies who promote employee engagement with CSR have workers whose morale was 55% better and whose employee loyalty was 38% better.

 Google is your new best friend.
 Start researching charities and organizations in your area who you’d like to give back to or work with.
 Begin thinking about different activities you could incorporate into your party that involve volunteering and bonding as a team while having fun and getting in the holiday spirit.
 Start to compile a list of ideas that might work for your group, and narrow it down to a few feasible, cost-effective, fun choices.

 Once you’ve decided the route you want to take with your party, send out a poll to your employees.
 If you want to keep it a surprise, you can still do that – just make the poll more general to get a feel for what people prefer.
 For a charitable event, you could pose a question such as, “Which cause has the most meaning to you personally?” and provide a few options such as animals, children, the environment, veterans, or people who are handicapped/disabled.
 From there, you can narrow down the choices for what you might want to focus a charitable event around.

 After you’ve taken these three simple steps, you’re that much closer to the actual planning and execution of your event.
 It doesn’t have to be stressful!
 Breaking it down into pieces is the way to go in order to avoid last minute planning and scrambling.
+With our e-Book providing a step-by-step guide to planning a holiday party, you’ll be stress-free and successful.
 Focus on getting a few details worked out every week, and you’re bound to have a fun and easy event.